 "I first started getting Botox when I was 28.
 As a repeat customer I would say without a doubt, yes, preventative Botox has been worth it.
 The decision to do so is validated by getting consistently IDed, asked if my mum is home when I have answered the door to my own home and, most importantly how I feel.
 It boosts my confidence and when I look in the mirror I really am so pleased with the results.
 Previously I had a misconstrued perception of what Botox looked like, until a close relative revealed she had been getting it for years and I was shocked.
 To me she simply looked great for her age, I had no idea that there was Botox at work.
 I discovered that if done properly by a trained medical professional it can look natural and won’t stop you from aging but will certainly help the process to be more graceful.
 It isn’t cheap but it’s effective and certainly beats those expensive creams that provide no real results.
 I only get it done twice a year so as long as I budget it’s an expense I am happy to accommodate."

-Sofia told The Metro that for her Botox is like making her bed in the morning, she prefers it smooth with no wrinkles!
+Sofia told The Metro that for her anti-wrinkle treatments are like making her bed in the morning, she prefers it smooth with no wrinkles!

 Sofia Hayat, 47, London